-The Sociology Department offers a Sociology minor program to provide students in all disciplines with exposure to the central themes of sociological study.
-The department also offers a minor in Criminal Justice as well as Gerontology Studies.
+The Sociology Department offers minors to provide students in all disciplines with exposure to the central themes of sociological study.
+The department offers a minor in Criminal Justice, Gerontology Studies, Sociology, and Community and Environment.

 Transfer credit in the major for standard Sociology courses from accredited two and four year institutions is generally approved if there is equivalency to departmental courses.
 Transfer credit for Sociology upper-level electives taken at another college without equivalency to a departmental course listed below may be approved for credit in the major after review.
 New course options may be added; check departmental office for latest program information.